Someshvara (Chahamana dynasty)

-Someshvara (IAST: Someśvara, r.
-1169–1177) was an Indian king belonging to the Chahamana dynasty and ruled parts of present-day Rajasthan in north-western India.
+Someshvara (IAST: Someśvara, 1169–1177) was an Indian king belonging to the Chahamana dynasty and ruled parts of present-day Rajasthan in north-western India.
 He was brought up at the Chaulukya court in Gujarat by his maternal relatives.
 After death of Prithviraja II, the Chahamana ministers brought him to the capital Ajmer and appointed him as the new king.
 He is said to have commissioned several Shiva temples in Ajmer, and is best known as the father of Prithviraja III (Prithviraj Chauhan).

 Early life

 Someshvara was a son of the Chahamana king Arnoraja.
 His mother Kanchana-devi was a daughter of Jayasimha Siddharaja, the Chaulukya king of Gujarat.
 According to the legendary chronicle Prithviraja Vijaya, some astrologers told Jayasimha that Someshvara's son would be an incarnation of Rama.
 Because of this, Jayasimha took Someshvara to Gujarat, where he was brought up.
 Jayasimha's successor Kumarapala was also very affectionate towards Someshvara, although he was not on good terms with Arnoraja.
 During the reign of Kumarapala, Someshvara married Karpura-devi, the daughter of king Achala or Tejala of Tripuri.
 The Tripuri king is identified as the Kalachuri ruler Narasimha-deva.
 Prithviraja III and Hariraja, the two sons of Someshvara and Karpura, were born in Gujarat.

 The Prithviraja-Vijaya states that Someshvara beheaded the king of Kunkuna (Konkana) during Kumarapala's campaign in that region.
 This king is identified with Mallikarjuna, the Shilahara ruler of Konkan.
 This event can be dated to sometime between 1160 and 1162 CE.
 Kumarapala-Charita gives the credit for killing the Konkana ruler to Amrabhata (alias Ambada), a son of the Chaulukya prime minister Udayana.
 Historians Dasharatha Sharma and R. B. Singh theorize that Amrabhata was the chief commander of the campaign, while Someshvara was the subordinate general who actually killed Mallikarjuna.